 Learn about maritime history at the New Bedford Whaling Museum.

-A must for the history fan or lover of the sea is the New Bedford Whaling Museum.
+One of the must do things in Massachusetts for the history fan or lover of the sea is the New Bedford Whaling Museum.
 Here you can further appreciate New England’s rich maritime past and learn all about the art of whaling, which played a massive role in New England’s economic history.

 Walk along the Bridge of Flowers

 What could be more charming than this 400-foot long bridge that is covered in flowers?
-You can walk this beautiful garden space found in Shelburne Falls, MA.
+You can walk this beautiful garden space found in Shelburne Falls, MA, definitely one of the best things to do in Massachusetts in the summer!

 Visit Patriot Place